-After his stint in LA, Blue headed back home to St. Louis.
+After his stint in LA, Blue headed back home.
 With all these experiences under his belt and not quite 20 years old, Blue felt there was still something missing.
 He packed up his $800 Honda with a broken CV boot and bad brakes, and made the nine and half hour drive to Atlanta… in 13 hours!
 Knowing only one person in Atlanta, with no job, Blue found himself crashing on studio couches after playing a session and job hunting all day.
 Two years of unsuccessful job hunting, Blue slowly began carving his spot in the Atlanta music scene.

 He began recording guitar, bass, and drums for producers such as Terry “Madd Scientist” Thomas, Jesse “Corporal” Wilson, Kendrick “Wyldcard” Dean, Jasper Cameron, and more.
 In addition, Blue began offering music production, audio engineering, and guitar/bass performances for artists such as Tiffany Evans, Lloyd, Ne-Yo, and others.